saurabhgupta050890/transaction-sms-parser/docs/UNIT_TESTS.md

 7. transactionType: Transaction type
 8. balanceAvailable: Available balance (if present)
 9. balanceOutstanding: Outstanding balance (in case of credit cards)
+10. merchantName: Name of the merchant (in case of UPI if upi reference number is not present)
+11. transactionId: Transaction reference number (currently only for UPI)

 ## Test Data preparation